 We are a crowded island and might have the highest incidence of road rage in the world according to some reports, but only about seven-per-cent of incidents are reported according to one study.
-Conducted in conjunction with the RAC Foundation and a magazine, it suggest only 14% of road-ragers feel any remorse!
+Conducted in conjunction with the RAC Foundation, it suggests only 14% of road-ragers feel any remorse.

 But then we find we can’t control all other road users.
 Especially if we feel we either have total control elsewhere in our lives, or too little control - we might be very affronted if someone does not drive the way we want them to!

 Road rage is an angry response where someone feels perhaps so transgressed, wronged in some way so strongly they cannot regulate it, in which people sometimes become impossible to reason with – perhaps in some cases even losing touch with reality and what is reasonable.

 Aggressors could be living with something called Intermittent Explosive Disorder, which a handful of studies suggest affects up to over 7% of the population.
 There are some suggestions this could involve genes, and so the tendency may be hereditary in this small percentage of people.
 (The disorder needs at least three serious incidents in a year as part of the criteria to be diagnosed.)

 Some studies suggest 96% of incidents of road rage involve men who tend to be teenagers and in their early twenties, while other studies suggest an average age of thirty-three years old.
 It’s claimed that a third of all car crashes are caused by road rage and a third of fatalities in the USA.